jsimplicio/jsimplicio.github.io/_posts/2017-12-8-managing-research-study-participants.md

 categories: product design
 hero_image: "/../assets/images/8-12-2017-hero.png"
 hero_color: "#A5D570"
-tags: [dscout, software development, React app]
+tags: [dscout, research, software development, React app]
 ---

 With the Diary 2.0 experience, researchers can manage scouts through all mission parts in app inside "Manage".

 ### Objective
-* Allow researchers to keep track of and manage the progress of scouts in a mission.
+* Allow researchers to keep track of, and manage the progress of scouts in a mission.

+### Key results
+* Allow researchers to quickly communicate with scouts, and see their mission gress.

-### Keeping track of research participants
+### Tracking research participants

 We released the new Diary which introduced mission parts.
 Researchers now can divide their mission into multiple parts.
 Instead of having to manage research data across multiple missions, they can see all their data divided up into logical parts inside one mission.